 The human said something in its strange language, then tossed a strange pink object into the water, where it landed directly in front of Luvdisc.
 This object - I had no idea what it was then - resembled a small pink rock, flat and slightly elongated.
 Except, as soon as Luvdisc had given the object a sniff, she started eating it, so it couldn't be a rock.
 I hardly had time to think about this, however, before the human tossed in two more of the things-that-were-not-rocks; these were the exact same size and shape as the one that had been given to Luvdisc, but they were blue.
 I noticed Seaking eating one of them and swam over closer to him.

 "What does that taste like?"
 I asked him.
 I'd never eaten such strange things in my life.

 "Why don't you try it?" he asked in reply.
 He nodded to where the other thing lay on the bottom of the tank.

 I swam over to it and gave it a quick sniff.
-An unfamiliar scent, I noted, but not unpleasent.
+An unfamiliar scent, I noted, but not unpleasant.
 And Seaking seemed to be enjoying his, so I decided to follow his lead and try a mouthful.
-It had a sharp, dry flavour, one I was surprised to find quite pleasent; it's hard to describe a taste in words, but I can tell you that it was like nothing I'd ever eaten before.
+It had a sharp, dry flavour, one I was surprised to find quite pleasant; it's hard to describe a taste in words, but I can tell you that it was like nothing I'd ever eaten before.
 In any case, I soon finished the whole thing, noting as I did so that Marill and Eevee had each been given one of the things to eat as well.
 But what was it all about?

 I decided I would have to ask Seaking and Luvdisc.
 "Those things the human gave us?"
 I asked later that day.
 "What are they?"